ChurchApps/FreeShowWeb/src/routes/docs/output/+page.md

 You can disable _Always on top_, if you want to hide a output behind another window.
 This is useful if you want to capture the window using another program.
 This will also make the window resizable.

-But if you want to change the position of the current output window, try this:
+If you want to change the position of the output window, you can do this:

-- Click "Choose screen", and follow the instructions on screen.
+- Click "Choose screen" in the settings, and follow the instructions on screen.
-- If you have to change the output values manually then change the X/Y values (use the mouse wheel to change faster) until you can see the window over the screen.
+- If you can't see your output screen for some reason you can change the output values manually by clicking "Change output screen values" and changing the the X/Y values until the window is positioned over the screen.
 - Remember to click the button in the top right to enable the output windows.
 It should be red when activated.